 Key Developments

-- Aaron Levie, founder of Box, has coined the term “AI psychosis” to describe the disconnect between executive-level AI adoption strategies and the practical understanding of job functions AI is intended to replace.
+• Aaron Levie, founder of Box, coined the term “AI psychosis” to describe the disconnect between C-suite AI strategies and the practical complexity of the human roles those strategies target for elimination.

 What Happened